Ecos-platform/visualisation_fmu/README.md

 ```

 Here, `i` is used to update the position and/or rotation of the `ith` transform defined in the configuration XML.
-Currently, only euler angles are supported.
+Currently, only euler angles for rotations are supported are supported.

 ### Run-time commands